aws-samples/aws-identitycenter-codepipeline-auto-assignment/CHAGELOG.md

 # CHANGELOG

-TBD:
+## April  25
+- Use CFN configuration file to define the stack parameters.
-create variables for buildspec projects
+- Create variables for buildspec projects
 ## April  20
 - README updates
 ## April  15